biocaml/biopam/README.md

 - `opam switch -A 0.0.0 <my-project>` to create an installation for a specific project with a name of your choice.
-Now you can install specific verfsions of various tools as needed for this project.
+Now you can install particular versions of various tools as needed for this project.
 Create another switch for another project, and you can cleanly maintain different sets of tools for different projects.

-## PACKAGE DEVELOPERS
+## Package Developers
 See packaging instructions on [OPAM's site](http://opam.ocaml.org/doc/Packaging.html), and submit pull requests.

-## TOOL DEVELOPERS
+## Tool Developers
 See code under the `bin/` directory.

 ## License
 We follow the main [OPAM
 repository](https://github.com/ocaml/opam-repository), and release all metadata contained in this repository under the [CC0 1.0